lilsliceofbread/jscone/README.md

 # jscone

-my bad attempt a json parser in c
+my attempt at a json parser in c

 resources used: [json.org's JSON flowchart](https://www.json.org/), [VoxelRift's video about parsing mathematical expressions](https://youtu.be/myZcNjKcVGw)